-How To Survive Staying In Hostels
+How to Survive Staying In Hostels: Guide for Newbies

 Staying in hostels isn’t everyone’s idea of holiday heaven, but for some it can be the best cost-effective way to travel.
 I myself have stayed in a lot of hostels over the years, some good, some not so good, so know what to look for and have gained a few tips on how to survive those first few nights in a dorm.
 So I’ve put together this guide on how to survive staying in hostels for those who may be considering or are not too sure what to expect.So why stay in hostels?